-Engine operating data and air pollutant emission measurement results for each one-hour test period are presented in Tables 6.1 and 6.2.
-The serial number (SN) for each RICE is presented at the top of each table.
+Engine operating data and air pollutant emission measurement results for each one-hour test period are presented in Table 6.1.
+The serial number (SN) for the RICE is presented at the top of the table.

-The measured average air pollutant concentrations for each SI-RICE are less than the allowable limits specified in 40 CFR Part 60 Subpart JJJJ for the engines:
+The measured average air pollutant concentrations for the SI-RICE are less than the allowable limits specified in 40 CFR Part 60 Subpart JJJJ for the engine: